June 11 2010 • 10:07 AM

-At last month’s Print and e-Publishing conference, I was asked by one of the attendees for help with setting up a decimal-aligned numbered list.
-If you’ve ever tried setting up a paragraph style for a decimal-aligned list, you know that the process can be a little confusing and frustrating at first.
+If you’ve ever tried setting up a paragraph style for a decimal-aligned list in InDesign, you know that the process can be a little confusing and frustrating at first.
 Perhaps that’s an understatement.
-When you figure out how to get the results you want, I think the good folks in Seattle should send you an InDesign merit badge to sew onto your shirt.
+When you figure out how to get the results you want, I think the good folks at Adobe should send you an InDesign merit badge to sew onto your shirt.

 1. First, create a paragraph style that applies the formatting you want.
 If you want the list numbers to be in a different character style from the list items, create the character style too.